CodyAntcliffeCoconut/coconut-open-api-js/README.md

 Set a filter to determine who should be notified when booking an appointment.

+- `recaptcha(recaptchaToken: string)`

+Set an attribute which will tell the API to use the given recaptchaToken to validate the user request via reCaptcha check.

 - `reschedule(appointment: number, code: string)`

 Reschedule an appointment matching the given appointment identifier using the pre-set start parameter.